-- The proposed road or parking lot complies with the terms of the Easement document; - No road or parking lot shall be within fifty (50) feet of any Company structure, foundation, pole, transformer, equipment, guy, or anchor; - No excavation, grading or other construction activities are permitted within fifty (50) feet of any Company structure, foundation, pole, transformer, equipment, guy, or anchor; - The road or parking lot does not permanently obstruct any portion of the Rights of Way; - No road intersections are allowed within Rights of Way; - No roundabouts are allowed within Rights of Way; - No parallel roads (roads running substantially parallel with electric lines) are allowed in Rights of Way; - All roads shall cross Rights of Way in such a manner that the angle between the center line of the road and the center line of the Right of Way is no less than forty-five (45) degrees and as close to ninety (90) degrees as possible; - The proposed grade of any road or parking lot must be reviewed and approved by the Company.
-Clearances between the road and the electric line conductors on the Rights of Way must be adequate for the maximum conductor operating temperature (Line design will control maximum operating temperature).
-Where clearances are not adequate, Company Facilities may be modified or reconstructed by Company to accommodate the Encroachment provided that the Requestor assumes responsibility for the actual costs involved in such modification or reconstruction; - The Company's consent for a road or parking lot Encroachment in no way implies that the Company will grant any future request for quitclaim of the Company's Rights of Way occupied by the approved road or parking lot; and - The Requestor installs and maintains twenty (20) feet or more Department of Transportation standard entrance gutters and protective barriers as required by the Company at a maximum 10% grade.
+- 1. The proposed road or parking lot complies with the terms of the Easement document - 2.
+No road or parking lot shall be within fifty (50) feet of any Company structure, foundation, pole, transformer, equipment, guy, or anchor - 3.
+No excavation, grading or other construction activities are permitted within fifty (50) feet of any Company structure, foundation, pole, transformer, equipment, guy, or anchor - 4.
+The road or parking lot does not permanently obstruct any portion of the Right of Way or the Company's access to its Facilities that exist now or may exist in the future - 5.
+No road intersections are allowed within the Right of Way - 6.
+No roundabouts are allowed within the Right of Way - 7.
+No parallel roads (roads running substantially parallel with electric lines) are allowed in the Right of Way

+- 8. All roads shall cross the Right of Way in such a manner that the angle between the center line of the road and the center line of the Right of Way is no less than forty-five (45) degrees and as close to ninety (90) degrees as possible - 9.
+The proposed grade of any road or parking lot must be reviewed and approved in writing by the Company.
+Clearances between the road and the electric line conductors on the Right of Way must be adequate for the maximum conductor operating temperature (Line design will control maximum operating temperature).
+Where clearances are not adequate, Company Facilities may be modified or reconstructed by the Company to accommodate the Encroachment provided that the Requestor assumes responsibility for the actual costs involved in such modification or reconstruction - 10.
+Per NESC 232C1c, the Company is required to ensure a limit of electrostatic charge (shock potential) is not exceeded.
+This rule applies to large metal objects such as vehicles.
+For this reason, roads may be prohibited under a conductor if it is possible that the NESC limit of electrostatic charge on a vehicle is exceeded. - 11.
+The Company's consent for a road or parking lot Encroachment in no way implies that the Company will grant any future request for quitclaim of the Company's Right of Way occupied by the approved road or parking lot. - 12.
+Road and parking lot installations shall be designed to support traffic crossings by heavy construction maintenance equipment and shall be capable of withstanding AASHTO designation HS20-44 wheel loadings or AASHTO HL93 truck loading. - 13.
+The Requestor installs and maintains twenty (20) feet or more Department of Transportation standard entrance gutters and protective barriers as required by the Company at a maximum 10% grade.